resource-watch/api-sdk/README.md

 Build with `gem build api_sdk.gemspec` and install it with `gem install api_sdk-*.gem`.
 Then, just declare it in your Gemfile.

 To load the gem in a irb session type `bundle && bundle exec irb`.
-Then you just need to `require api_sdk`.
+Then you just need to `require "api_sdk"`.

 Usage